MSLNZ/msl-io/docs/readers/create.md

         from msl.io.types import ReadLike

-    # Register your Reader so that msl-io knows that your Reader exists
+    # Sub-classing Reader will tell msl-io that your MyReader exists
-    @register
     class MyReader(Reader):
         """Name your class to be whatever you want, i.e., change MyReader."""